 (A) The sclerotia fall to the soil during harvesting or remain in crop debris where they survive for many years.
 In the spring, sclerotia may germinate to form new apothecia, starting the disease cycle again.

 The best time to scout for apothecia is at canopy closure.
 This is generally in late June and early July in the North Central region and will vary with row spacing.

 Check the soil under plants growing in high soil moisture areas and closed canopies, especially during flowering.
 Check areas where moisture collects due to fogs, extended dew periods, and in pockets of poor air drainage.

-University research has indicated that the appearance of apothecia can be predicted using several variables including weather and the amount of soybean row closure in a field.
-Based on this research, Sporecaster models have been developed to forecast the risk of apothecia being present.
+University of Wisconsin researchers have developed a white mold forecasting app known as Sporecaster that uses several variables including weather and the amount of soybean row closure in a field.
 You will need to scout your field to determine if the soybean crop meets thresholds such as canopy closure and the presence of flowers.
-For more information on how to use the app, including video tutorials, see “New smartphone app: Sporecaster, The Soybean White Mold Forecaster” from the University of Wisconsin.
+For more information on how to use the app, including video tutorials, see “New smartphone app: Sporecaster, The Soybean White Mold Forecaster”.

 Scouting for white mold-infested plants during pod set

 Check near tree lines or other parts of a field that experience less wind disturbance, parts of the field with thick canopies, and fields with a history of white mold.
 White mold often occurs in patches within fields.
 Within these patches, look for scattered dead plants.